While VB Migration Partner can often automatically translate most VB6 constructs,

 At the end of generation process, AxWrapperGen runs Microsoft Visual Studio and

-of classes for each ActiveX control:
+a pair of classes for each ActiveX control:

 - The first class of each pair works as a wrapper for the original ActiveX control.